You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 2. How can you protect your privileged account?

-To protect privileged accounts, implement a comprehensive strategy focusing on strong authentication, least privilege, secure credential management, and continuous monitoring.
+Implement a comprehensive strategy focusing on strong authentication, least privilege, secure credential management, and continuous monitoring.

 3. What are the two types of privilege escalation?